Smoky Hill River: Names

-The Smoky Hill gets its name from the Smoky Hills region of north-central Kansas through which it flows.
+The Smoky Hill is named from the Smoky Hills region of north-central Kansas through which it flows.
 American Indians living along the Smoky Hill considered it and the Kansas River to be the same river, and their names for it included Chetolah and Okesee-sebo.
 Early maps of European explorers called the river (also in combination with the Kansas River) the River of the Padoucas as its source is located in what was then Padouca (Comanche) territory.

-The USGS lists a number of other variant names for the Smoky Hill River, including Chitolah River, Fork of the Hill Buckaneuse, La Fourche de la Cote Boucaniere, La Touche de la Cote Bucanieus, Manoiyohe, Pe P'a, Sand River, Shallow River, Smoky Creek, Branche de la Montagne a la Fumee, Ka-i-urs-kuta, Oke-see-sebo River, and Rahota katit hibaru, among others.
+The USGS lists several other names, including Chitolah River, Fork of the Hill Buckaneuse, La Fourche de la Cote Boucaniere, La Touche de la Cote Bucanieus, Manoiyohe, Pe P'a, Sand River, Shallow River, Smoky Creek, Branche de la Montagne a la Fumee, Ka-i-urs-kuta, Oke-see-sebo River, and Rahota katit hibaru.

 Geography

 The Smoky Hill River originates in the High Plains of eastern Colorado and flows east.
-Both the main course of the river and the North Fork Smoky Hill River rise in northern Cheyenne County, Colorado.
+Both the main course of it and of the North Fork Smoky Hill River rise in northern Cheyenne County, Colorado.
 The two streams converge roughly 5 mi west of Russell Springs in Logan County, Kansas.
 From there, the river continues generally eastward through the Smoky Hills region.
-The Saline River joins the river in eastern Saline County.
-The Solomon River, joins the Smoky Hill in western Dickinson County.
-The Smoky Hill joins the Republican River at Junction City, Kansas to form the Kansas River.
+The Saline River joins it in eastern Saline County.
+The Solomon River joins the Smoky Hill River in western Dickinson County.
+The Smoky Hill River joins the Republican River at Junction City, Kansas to form the Kansas River.

 The Smoky Hill River directly drains an area of 8810 sqmi.
 The combined Smoky Hill-Saline Basin drains 12229 sqmi.
 The entire Smoky Hill drainage basin covers approximately 20000 sqmi, including most of north-central and northwestern Kansas.
-Via the Kansas and Missouri Rivers, the Smoky Hill is part of the Mississippi River watershed.
+Via the Kansas and Missouri Rivers, the Smoky Hill River is part of the Mississippi River watershed.

-The Smoky Hill feeds two reservoirs: Cedar Bluff Reservoir in Trego County and Kanopolis Lake in Ellsworth County.
+The Smoky Hill River feeds two reservoirs: Cedar Bluff Reservoir in Trego County and Kanopolis Lake in Ellsworth County.

-The largest city along the Smoky Hill River is Salina.
-Besides Junction City, other Kansas towns along the river include Ellsworth, Marquette, Lindsborg, and Abilene.
+The largest city along the Smoky Hill River is Salina, and other Kansas municipalities include Junction City, Ellsworth, Marquette, Lindsborg, and Abilene.